vas3k/pepic/README.md

 Works only if `live_resize` option is set to `true`.
 If `live_resize=false` — it returns the original version.
 Same for video transcoding (where it's off by default).

-> ⚠️ **Note:** Each resized version is saved as a separate file with its SHA hash.
+> ⚠️ **Note:** Each resized version is saved as a separate file (with the same hash).
 When the same version of the file is requested again, Pepic just read it from disk and does not waste CPU time resizing it again.
 However, if you have many resized versions stored, this can eat quite a bit of disk space.
 Be careful.

 ### Converting file formats on demand